zabkwak/runtime-type/README.md

 The `enum_` function is alias to `enum` because of typescript.

 ## Migrating to v3
 The `isValid` method now validates the value strictly as mentioned above.
 The easiest way to migrate is just to rename all references to `canCast`.
+Everything else remains the same.

 ```javascript
 // v2